Iowa Highway 330: Route description

-Iowa 330 begins at an interchange with Interstate 80 (I-80), U.S. Highway 6 (US 6), and US 65 in Altoona.
-The I-80 freeway runs east–west; US 6 comes up from the southwest along Hubbell Avenue and joins eastbound I-80 while US 65 exits eastbound I-80 and turns onto Hubbell heading northeast.
+Iowa 330 begins at an interchange with Interstate 80 (I-80), U.S. Route 6 (US 6), and US 65 in Altoona.
+The I-80 freeway travels east–west; US 6 comes up from the southwest along Hubbell Avenue and joins eastbound I-80 while US 65 exits eastbound I-80 and turns onto Hubbell heading northeast.
 For the first 14.5 mi of its routing, Iowa 330 shares the same roadway with US 65.
 The two routes head northeast on a four-lane expressway through Bondurant and into rural Polk County.
 In the northeastern corner of Polk County, the roadway breaks from its northeastern path to curve around the Engeldinger Marsh.
-The routes enter Jasper County and turn back to the northeast.
+The highways enter Jasper County and turn back to the northeast.

-US 65 leaves the Iowa 330 expressway at the intersection with Iowa 117 north of Mingo.
+US 65 leaves the Iowa 330 expressway at the interchange with Iowa 117 north of Mingo.
 US 65 and Iowa 117 form the northern and southern branches, respectively, of a crossroad.
 The expressway portion of Iowa 330 extends on for 20 mi, passing the communities of Rhodes and Melbourne.
-It intersects U.S. Highway 30 at a diamond interchange just west of Marshalltown.
+It meets US 30 at a diamond interchange just west of Marshalltown.
 1+1/2 mi later, now on a two-lane road, Iowa 330 turns north of Albion, bypassing Marshalltown to the west.
-On the way to Albion, Highway 330 crosses the Union Pacific Railroad main line and the Iowa River.
-North of Albion, Iowa 330 turns east and travels 4 mi before ending at Iowa Highway 14.
+On the way to Albion, Iowa 330 crosses the Union Pacific Railroad main line and the Iowa River.
+North of Albion, Iowa 330 turns east and travels 4 mi before ending at Iowa 14.

 History

-The highway was originally designated as Highway 330 and paved in the late 1940s.
+The highway was originally designated as Iowa 330 and paved in the late 1940s.
 In 1969 the route was extended southwestward from US 30 to its current terminus, replacing part of Iowa 64 (this section was originally Iowa 88).
-In 1989, it was re-routed to bypass Marshalltown, replacing Iowa Highway 233, a spur route from Iowa 14 to Albion.
-In 2002, the 20 mi between US 65 and US 30 were upgraded to expressway status.
+In 1989, it was re-routed to bypass Marshalltown, replacing Iowa 233, a spur route from Iowa 14 to Albion.
+In 2002, the 20 mi between US 65 and US 30 became an expressway.